osg-htc/docs/docs/security/host-certs.md

         CN = voms.opensciencegrid.org

-1. If you need to generate a CSR with Subject Alternative Names (SAN), add these lines into your config:
+1. If you need to generate a CSR with Subject Alternative Names (SAN), add these lines to your `incommon.conf`:

         :::console
-        # mycsr.conf
         [ req ]
         req_extensions = req_ext